bhnord/activities/README.md

 ### Boston Landing Outdoor Movies

 **05/22 06:30PM - 09/04 08:30PM @ Boston Landing**
-6pm- pre party, 8pm- movie starts‍Join us for the return of Boston Landing's Outdoor Movie Nights!
+UPDATE: Due to inclement weather, Mean Girls screening (originally on Thursday, May 22) will now be rescheduled to Thursday, June 12.
 <a href="https://www.bostonlanding.co/calendar/outdoor-movie-night" target="_blank">info link</a>

+### Massachusetts Fallen Heroes: Memorial Day Fireworks

+**05/24 09:00PM - 05/24 09:30PM @ 85 Northern Ave**
+CANCELLED.
+The Memorial Day Fireworks Show in the Boston Seaport, sponsored by Massachusetts Fallen Heroes and InnoVets, will be a spectacular celebration to honor our nation's Fallen Heroes.
+<a href="https://www.innovets.org/memorialrededication-0" target="_blank">info link</a>

 ### Courtroom Kiki!
 Drag Brunch & Bingo

 **05/24 01:00PM - 05/24 02:30PM @ Time Out Market Boston**
 You're hereby summoned… to slay.Get ready to plead guilty to having too much fun at the most fabulous drag show + bingo bash on the docket!
 <a href="https://www.eventbrite.com/e/courtroom-kiki-drag-brunch-bingo-tickets-1339007851529" target="_blank">info link</a>

-### Massachusetts Fallen Heroes: Memorial Day Fireworks

-**05/24 09:00PM - 05/24 09:30PM @ 85 Northern Ave**
-CANCELLED.
-The Memorial Day Fireworks Show in the Boston Seaport, sponsored by Massachusetts Fallen Heroes and InnoVets, will be a spectacular celebration to honor our nation's Fallen Heroes.
-<a href="https://www.innovets.org/memorialrededication-0" target="_blank">info link</a>

 ### Memorial Day Weekend Bazaar